RotherOSS/otobo-docker/README.md

 ## Volumes

-Some volumes are created on the host.
+Volumes are created on the host in order to allow for persistent dats.
 These allow starting and stopping the services without loosing data.
+Keep in mind that containers are ephemeral and only the data in the volumes is for keeps.

 * **otobo_opt_otobo** containing `/opt/otobo` on the container `web` and `cron`.
 * **otobo_mariadb_data** containing `/var/lib/mysql` on the container `db`.